 It's an easier way to make almost the same kind of profit; than from a Coaching or a Group-Coaching Program.
 This is a Great Big-Ticket Back-End Offer; if you're not building your name {First_Name}.

+Promo E-Mail For The Back-End Offer

 To Write About Promo E-Mails, is a whole different scope.
 It has its own techniques, skills and principles.
 It would be impossible to squeeze that aspect in its entirety into this Training Series; without trailing off into a whole other scope.